nnamokoejike/nnamokoejike/README.md

 - 👋 Hi, I’m @nnamokoejike
 - 👀 I’m interested in Software development and cloud computing
 - 🌱 I’m currently learning Software Development, Deployment and Optimization using Artificial Intelligence
-- 💞️ I’m looking to collaborate on SOftware Development Projects
+- 💞️ I’m looking to collaborate on Software Development Projects
 - 📫 How to reach me on email by nnamokoejike@gmail.com

 <!---